Best place to find information and services that your council provides...

 We will have an electronic record of which residents have subscribed.
 You will also be sent a permit sticker through the post.

-It may take a little while to process your request (up to 10 working days if you apply online), so please subscribe early to ensure your garden waste collections continue over the summer.
+It may take a little while to process your request (up to 10 working days), so please subscribe early.
+The service commences on 1st March 2021.

 Attach the permit sticker under the handles at the back of the bin.
 This allows the collection crew to make a quick check and ensure the stickers aren't damaged by the lifting equipment.
 The collection crews will not collect any garden waste bins that don't display a sticker.